nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # 4. FAQ

-**Q**: How do I transfer my data to another Computer?<br>
-**A**: First, find the JSON data file (can be found in `[JAR file location]/data/masterdeck.json`) that you want to transfer over and transfer a copy of it to the other computer.
-Next, overwrite the data file in the respective location (`[JAR file location]/data/masterdeck.json`) of the other computer with the desired data file.
-If done correctly, when you start the app on the other computer, you will observe that the data has been transferred over successfully!

 **Q**: Will my data be automatically saved?<br>
 **A**: **Yes**, PowerCards automatically saves your data after every command entered.

 **Q**: Where is my data saved?<br>
 **A**: If you have run PowerCards at least once, there will be a folder named `data` inside the folder you store the application.
 The save data can be found as `masterdeck.json` in the `data` folder.

+**Q**: How do I transfer my data to another Computer?<br>
+**A**: First, make a copy of the JSON data file (can be found in `[JAR file location]/data/masterdeck.json`).
+Next, transfer the copy of data to the respective location of the other computer (`[JAR file location]/data/masterdeck.json`), overwriting any old data files.
+If done correctly, when you start the app on the other computer, you will observe that the data has been transferred over successfully!

 **Q**: Can I rename my saved data file?<br>
 **A**: **No**, PowerCards currently only supports the use of `masterdeck.json` as the name of the saved data file.